dasomoli/translated-content/files/ko/learn/css/styling_text/fundamentals/index.md

   - `uppercase`: Transforms all text to capitals.
   - `lowercase`: Transforms all text to lower case.
   - `capitalize`: Transforms all words to have the first letter capitalized.
-  - `full-width`: Transforms all glyphs to be written inside a fixed-width square, similar to a monospace font, allowing aligning of e.g. latin characters along with asian language glyphs (like Chinese, Japanese, Korean.)
+  - `full-width`: Transforms all glyphs to be written inside a fixed-width square, similar to a monospace font, allowing aligning of, e.g., Latin characters along with Asian language glyphs (like Chinese, Japanese, Korean).

-- {{cssxref("text-decoration")}}: Sets/unsets text decorations on fonts (you'll mainly use this to unset the default underline on links when styling them.)
+- {{cssxref("text-decoration")}}: Sets/unsets text decorations on fonts (you'll mainly use this to unset the default underline on links when styling them).
 Available values are:

   - `none`: Unsets any text decorations already present.
-  - `underline`: **Underlines the text**.
+  - `underline`: Underlines the text.
   - `overline`: Gives the text an overline.
-  - `line-through`: Puts a ~~strikethrough over the text~~.
+  - `line-through`: Puts a strikethrough over the text.

-  You should note that {{cssxref("text-decoration")}} can accept multiple values at once, if you want to add multiple decorations simultaneously, for example `text-decoration: underline overline`.
+  You should note that {{cssxref("text-decoration")}} can accept multiple values at once if you want to add multiple decorations simultaneously, for example, `text-decoration: underline overline`.
 Also note that {{cssxref("text-decoration")}} is a shorthand property for {{cssxref("text-decoration-line")}}, {{cssxref("text-decoration-style")}}, and {{cssxref("text-decoration-color")}}.
-You can use combinations of these property values to create interesting effects, for example `text-decoration: line-through red wavy`.
+You can use combinations of these property values to create interesting effects, for example: `text-decoration: line-through red wavy`.

 Let's look at adding a couple of these properties to our example: